 In 1912, JJ O’Neill purchased the hotel property and the vacant lot directly to the west for $119,200.
 The purchase price did not include a liquor license; however, Mr O’Neill said he would “have nothing to do with that.”
 At that time, the temperance movement was underway.

 During the 1910s and 20s, shops and banks (including the Traders Bank and Royal Bank of Canada) came and went.
-By 1929, the hotel had been renamed Lincoln Hotel and also housed a restaurant and Warbutton’s Toggery.
+By 1929, the hotel was renamed Lincoln Hotel and housed a restaurant and Warbutton’s Toggery.
 The City Directory listed the following: from 1937 to 1951, the Broadview Hotel and Beverage Room, then from 1952 to 1958, the Broadview House Hotel.

 From 1959 to the 1980s, the hotel was called the Broadview House.
 Rooms were available by the week.
 For a time, the tavern at the hotel was called Maxi’s Lounge and later Kicker’s Lounge.

 In the mid-1980s, Harold Karim, co-founder and namesake of the discount store Bargain Harold’s, purchased the 40-room hotel building.
 He opened Jilly’s on the main floor.
 In 1991, “Jane Jones Exotic Circus” performed a show at the club that featured a 204 kg declawed Siberian tiger named QeDesh as well as a boa constrictor, a python and birds.
 The act caused quite a stir with animal welfare groups.

 At some point, a centre wall was removed so that patrons could have a better view of the stage.
 The removal of this support wall resulted in significant structural issues, and in 2013, the neglected and altered landmark was on the verge of collapse.
 Harold’s daughter, Jill, who had been running the business since he passed away in 2010, decided it was time to sell the building that was home to Jilly’s and the New Broadview Hotel.